eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part1/1-06-Assumptions.md

 -----

 This work is predicated on the assumption that the performance of alignment software as assessed via structural benchmarking is indicative of the tool's real-world performance at Multiple Sequence Alignment (MSA).
+An assumption of this nature is necessary as none of the project staff are bioinformaticians, and an external review cannot be commissioned due to financial constraints.

 As described by Thompson et al. (2001), structural benchmarks are designed to offer a comprehensive evaluation for sequence alignment software.
 Today, their use is prevalent in the literature.
 In a review of 45 recent papers, structural benchmarking was found to be the most popular quality measure for MSA (Ibrahim et al., 2024).